Back in the groove: Chambers, offense carry Copperheads to 5-0 win

 Marco Gambino singled to open the inning and was replaced by courtesy runner Reed Long.

 Hamilton ripped a shot to right-center field, out of the reach of diving right fielder Austin Lincoski.
 Center fielder Trevor Stewart hustled to the gap, and threw a perfect strike to the cutoff man, Aidan Ochs.
-Long rounded third, but attempted to scramble back to the third base.
+Long rounded third, but was held by Krause and he attempted to scramble back to the third base.

 Dylan Brosky applied the tag for the first out of the inning.
 A strikeout and infield fly ball ended the inning.